 These are favourites which have stuck with me over the years.
-Access the review by selecting the link to the title.
+Click on the titles to read the reviews.

 The Boys in the Trees by Mary Swan: A mercurial and mesmerizing, dark but thrilling novel that is almost a set of linked short fictions.
 Probing the hidden and shadowed side of life Swan reveals and conceals at the same time.
 As illusionary as life.
 Buy the book.